 Figure 3.
-HSL filtering criterion applied to a 10 years NDVI series.
-Top graph shows the real NDVI series.
-Bottom graph shows the HSL filtered NDVI series.
+HSL filtering criteria applied to a NDVI series.

-Fig. 3 shows that abrupt changes in the NDVI values, mainly observed during raining seasons such as autumn and winter, are efficiently eliminated.
+The abrupt changes in the NDVI values, mainly observed during raining seasons such as autumn and winter, are efficiently eliminated.
 Not to be a high computational demanding method is one of the main advantages of HSL filtering method.
 Therefore, this method will allow us to obtain more robust NDVI values to be used in the statistical analysis.